Syria: Energy

+Agriculture

 Transport

-Syria has four international airports (Damascus, Aleppo, Lattakia and Kamishly), which serve as hubs for Syrian Air and are also served by a variety of foreign carriers.
+Syria has four international airports (Damascus, Aleppo, Latakia and Qamishli), which serve as hubs for Syrian Air and Fly Cham and are also served by a variety of foreign carriers.
+Turkey restored commercial flights to Syria after the fall of the Assad regime.

-The majority of Syrian cargo is carried by Syrian Railways (the Syrian railway company), which links up with Turkish State Railways (the Turkish counterpart).
-For a relatively underdeveloped country, Syria's railway infrastructure is well maintained with many express services and modern trains.
+Syria has 2850 km of railways, out of which 1,500 km are out of operation in 2025 because of damage sustained during the civil war.
+The rolling stock is also in a state of disrepair.
+As of 2024 there are no international rail services, but high-speed rail in Turkey is being extended close to the border.
+The last train between Syria and Jordan operated in September 2011, and the transitional government plans to rebuild the Syrian section of the Hejaz Jordan Railway.
+The first trial run of a passenger train between Aleppo and Hama took place in August 2025 after months of renovation work, with plans to restore regular service between the two cities.

 The road network in Syria is 69873 km long, including 1103 km of expressways.
 The country also has 900 km of navigable but not economically significant waterways.

+Internet and telecommunications

+Telecommunications in Syria are overseen by the Ministry of Communications and Information Technology.
+In addition, Syrian Telecom plays an integral role in the distribution of internet access.

+During the Syrian civil war the Syrian Electronic Army served as a pro-Assad regime military faction in cyberspace and was long considered an enemy of the hacktivist group Anonymous.
+Because of internet censorship laws, 13,000 internet activists were arrested in 2011 and 2012.

 Water supply and sanitation

 Syria is a semiarid country with scarce water resources.
 The largest water consuming sector in Syria is agriculture.
 Domestic water use stands at only about 9% of total water use.
 A big challenge for Syria before the civil war was its high population growth (in 2006 the growth rate was 2.7%), leading to rapidly increasing demand for urban and industrial water.